mcagov/beacons/README.md

 ### Manual deployment

 A specific version tag can also be deployed on demand.
 The `deploy-staging` and `deploy-production` workflows are triggered manually via `workflow_dispatch`, taking the tag to deploy as an input.
-Neither builds images; both deploy the images already published for that tag. `deploy-staging` runs the test suite first. `deploy-production` still requires approval as above.
+Neither pipeline builds container images both deploy the images already published for that tag. `deploy-staging` runs the test suite first. `deploy-production` still requires approval as above.